MysteryPancake/Blender-Fun/README.md

 Firstly, it uses a Raycast node to find where the light surface collides with the water surface ([thanks Erindale!](https://www.youtube.com/watch?v=ZCCQXoJoIK4))
 <br>
 The animation shows where Raycast moves depending on the ray length.
-It travels along the normal of the light surface.
+It travels along the normal vector.

 Next, it uses Refract from Vector Math: